-The audit committee has reviewed and discussed the company's audited financial statements for the fiscal year ended December 31, 2017 with management of the company.
-The audit committee has discussed with KPMG, Dublin, the independent registered public accounting firm that audited the company's financial statements for the fiscal year ended December 31, 2017, the matters required to be discussed by Accounting Standard No. 1301 "Communications with Audit Committees," as adopted by the Public Company Accounting Oversight Board, or the PCAOB, in Release No. 2012-004.
-The audit committee has also received the written disclosures and the letter from KPMG, Dublin required by applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee concerning independence, and has discussed with KPMG, Dublin that firm's independence.
-Based on the foregoing, the audit committee recommended to the board of directors that the audited financial statements be included in the 2017 Annual Report on Form 10-K filed with the SEC.
+The audit committee has reviewed and discussed the company's audited financial statements for the fiscal year ended December 31, 2018 with management of the company.
+The audit committee has discussed with KPMG, the independent registered public accounting firm that audited the company's financial statements for the fiscal year ended December 31, 2018, the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board, or PCAOB, and the SEC.
+The audit committee has also received the written disclosures and the letter from KPMG required by applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee concerning independence, and has discussed with KPMG that firm's independence.
+Based on the foregoing, the audit committee recommended to the board of directors that the audited financial statements be included in the 2018 Annual Report on Form 10-K filed with the SEC.